beeb/beeb-li/src/lib/posts/announcing-lintspec.md

 command running for more than a few hundreds of milliseconds really affects the developer experience.

 What was initially a weekend project turned into 5 days of relatively intense development, until I felt I had most of the features I wanted in the tool.
-This didn't include much unit and intergration tests, and a few days of bug-hunting shortly followed.
+This didn't include much unit and intergration testing, and a few days of bug-hunting shortly followed.

 ## Features